LukeShortCloud/gameos-unlock/README.md

 ### OS Modifications

 > [!WARNING]
-> The Software Update feature in GameOS will no longer work with any of these OS modifications installed.
+> The Software Update feature in Playtron GameOS will no longer work with any of these OS modifications installed.
 All future operating system updates will need to be handled via the Containerfile instead.

 #### Install a Desktop Environment

 > [!WARNING]
-> The Software Update feature in GameOS will no longer work with any of these OS modifications installed.
+> The Software Update feature in Playtron GameOS will no longer work with any of these OS modifications installed.
 All future operating system updates will need to be handled via the Containerfile instead.

 By default, Playtron GameOS only provides a basic [Weston desktop environment](https://wayland.pages.freedesktop.org/weston/).
 Examples are provided on how to install a fully featured desktop environment.
 This requires building a local container image.
 Additional customizations can be added first.